Camp Lejeune Marines train for fights in contaminated battlefields

 Friday morning’s training is part of CBRN operations also known as Chemical, Biological, Radiological, Nuclear Defense.

-The scenario, marines find what they may be a lab for weapons of mass destruction.
+In the scenario, marines find what may be a lab for weapons of mass destruction.

 One team enters the building to find and mark any hazardous substances.
 A second group comes in to get samples for testing to determine what the substances may be.